 All health practitioners must work and provide clinical care within their scope of practice and delegation or handover can occur in a number of directions.
-It is not unusual for some dentists or dental specialists to provide a clinical handover for dental procedures to other members of the dental team including dental prosthetists, dental hygienists, dental therapists and oral health therapists.
-In addition, certain complex procedures may be within the scope of practice for a profession but not within the individual's scope of practice, which would also require delegation or handover.
-Some patient care requires referral directly to health practitioners other than medical practitioners such as maternal and child health nurses, speech pathologist or diabetes educators as examples.
+It is not unusual for some dentists or dental specialists to delegate clinical procedures to other members of the dental team including dental prosthetists, dental hygienists, dental therapists and oral health therapists.
+Some patient care requires referral directly to health practitioners other than dental or medical practitioners including maternal and child health nurses, speech pathologist or diabetes educators as examples.
 We suggest that broader terminology should be used in this section.

 The ADOHTA recommends the sentence to rephrase to: